jyjh/lts/docs/workflow/index.md

 ## Department Workflow

-The following diagram shows how data flows from each engineering department through to simulation and back for iterative improvement:
+The following diagram shows how subsystem data is assembled into a simulation and reviewed through telemetry:

-> **Maintainer note:** The diagram below is generated from [`workflow.mmd`](workflow.mmd).
+> Maintainer note: The diagram below is generated from [`workflow.mmd`](workflow.mmd).
 Edit that file, then run `node docs/sync_diagram.js` to regenerate the SVG.

 ![Department Workflow Diagram](workflow.svg)